spectralshift/audio_processing/README.md

 7 - Copy the audio and the annotation file you wish to process (eg: good only) and place it into a new folder.

-8 - Run the process_audio.py script on the new folder.
-Note: this will split the file into the chunks in the annotation file.
+8 - Run the `process_audio.py` script on the new folder.
+This will split the file
+    into the chunks in the annotation file.
+Use the optional `--min-duration` argument to control the minimum length (in seconds) of exported segments.

 ![Alt text](workflow.png)